Your Auto Accident Injury Lawyers

 Be cooperative with the police, but avoid admitting fault or blaming others.
 Instead, state the facts as you remember them, then allow the investigators to assess the scene and evidence.

-If you notice anything in the road that could have contributed to the accident or something that may have obstructed a driver’s view, try to photograph these items from each drivers’ viewpoint… You can’t be certain it will still be there if you wait until later to get a picture.
+If you notice anything in the road that could've contributed to the accident or something that may have obstructed a driver’s view, photograph these items from each drivers’ viewpoint… You can’t be certain it will still be there if you wait until later to get a picture.

 Finally, report your accident to your insurance company as soon as you’re able.
 No matter how insignificant the accident seemed or who was at fault, this step cannot be ignored.
 Your insurance company will instruct you on how to get your vehicle repaired; plus, they’ll provide legal defense you if you were at fault.